agajareiitr/Department-Website/README.md

 # Department-Website
-A Simple Website from Html, css, javaScript, with simple baground Image
+A Simple Website made from Html
+CSS for layout
+JavaScript for Script running in Baground of Website